4neesh/DevBlog/src/posts/010_MapAndStream.md

 <p>
 The Stream API introduces a new paradigm of functional programming that Java did not have prior to Java 8.
 The use of intermediate operations allow data to be aggregated and transformed before being collected into a new data structure. <br>
 The <code language="java">Collectors.toMap()</code> method can been overloaded with 3 implementations to provide different levels of Map transformations.
-The source code from the example in this blog can be found on GitHub <a href="https://github.com/4neesh/toMapDemo">here.</a>
+The source code from the example in this blog can be found on GitHub <a target="_blank" href="https://github.com/4neesh/toMapDemo">here.</a>
 </p>

 <br>